Training360/Angular-basic-2023-typescript/README.md

-# Snake Game for Practicing TypeScript
+# TypeScript basic course

-## Leírás
-Pótold a játék hiányzó részeit!

-## Csapatmunka
+## Summary
-Csapatban dolgozzatok; négy olyan fájl van a játékban, ahol ki kell egészíteni a kódot.
-A csapat minden tagja külön fájlban dolgozzon, és __soha ne írjatok bele__ a másiknak kiosztott fájlba, így nem fog conflict létrejönni.
+- Fix the Game!

-## GitHub
+## Running the game
-- A csapat egyik tagja lépjen be először a Classroomba a megadott linkkel.
-- Hozzon létre egy új teamet, majd lépjen be ebbe a teambe.
-- A többiek már a meglévő teambe lépjenek be.
-- Beszéljétek meg, hogy ki melyik feladaton szeretne dolgozni.
-- Rendszeresen commitoljatok és push-oljatok.

-## Program futtatása
-- Klónozd le a gépedre a GitHub-repót, amely a feladat elfogadása után létrejön.
-- Figyelem, itt nem lesz mindenkinek saját repója, team-repo lesz.
+- Clone this repository.
+- Go into the local repository: `cd TypeScript-basic-t360-2023`
-- Állítsd be a code gyökerének a mappát: `code . -r`
+- Set the workspace: `code . -r`
-- Telepítsd a függőségeket: `npm i`
+- Install dependencies: `npm i`
-- Indítsd el a szervert: `npm run serve`
-- Nyisd meg a böngészőben a következő oldalt: `http://localhost:4200`
+- Start the server: `npm start`
+- Open the game in the browser: `http://localhost:4300`

-## Feladatok
+## Lessons
 A feladatokat négy fájlban találjátok:
 - `src/Utils.ts`
 - `src/Piece.ts`
 - `src/Level.ts`
 - `src/Game.ts`

-> A feladatok kommentekkel vannak jelölve, amelyek így kezdődnek: FELADAT!

-## Extra feladatok
+## Extra tasks
-- Oldjátok meg, hogy a piros alma felvétele csak 1 pontot érjen.
-- Az arany alma felvételénél vonjon le a játék 2 pontot.
-- A kígyó ne tudjon jobbra fordulni.
-- Ha 20 pontot elért a játékos, nullázódjanak a pontjai.

-## Csapatmunka - Javaslatok
-- Hozzatok össze egy kis videókonferenciát, és mutatkozzatok be röviden egymásnak.
-- Mindenki válaszoljon három kérdésre:
-1. Kedvenc film
-1. Kedvenc étel
-1. Kedvenc ország
+- The gamer gets only 1 point when he/she takes a red apple.
+- Decrease gamer's points with 2, when he/she takes a gold apple.
+- Snake cannot turn to right.
+- Gamers lose their points in every 20 points.